 - Lock your door when not at home and at night while sleeping.

 - Keep your keys with you at all times.

 - Do not loan your keys to others.

 - Report suspicious people to hall staff.

-- Use designated entrances when entering the hall.
+- Use designated entrances when entering the building.

 - Do not prop doors.